Design principles

 “Program to an interface, not an implementation.
 Depend on abstractions, not on concretions.” - Interface Substitution

 When classes rely on one another, you want to minimize the dependency—we say that you want loose coupling between the classes.
 This allows for maximum flexibility.
-To accomplish this, you extract an abstract interface, and use that interface to describe the desired behaviour between the classes.
+To accomplish this, you extract an abstract interface, and use that interface to describe the desired behavior between the classes.

 For example, in the diagram below, our cat on the left can eat sausage, but only sausage.
 The cat on the right can eat anything that provides nutrition, including sausage.
 The introduction of the food interface complicates the model, but provides much more flexibility to our classes.